Yolk

 # Load your colors from your yolk configuration

-Yolk will now be able to run the corresponding modifications on the file itself, allowing you to set templated values while keeping the template directly in the same file.
+Yolk is able to run the template modifications on the file itself, allowing you to set templated values while keeping the template directly in the same file.

 User Configuration